Amrmostafa-1/Protein_Project/README.md

 # Protein Renaissance: The Age of Sequence Generation

 ## Overview
 A deep learning approach designed to generate novel protein sequences.
-Leveraging state-of-the-art neural architectures, our project aims to facilitate the discovery of new proteins, potentially leading to advancements in fields like drug discovery, bio-engineering, and more.
+Leveraging state-of-the-art neural architectures, my project aims to facilitate the discovery of new proteins, potentially leading to advancements in fields like drug discovery, bio-engineering, and more.

 ## Technologies Used